Last Modified: 8 June 2026

 11.5 The Client acknowledges that details of the Services, any Documentation (where such Documentation is not publicly available), and the results of any performance tests of the Services, constitute the Supplier's Confidential Information.

 11.6 The Supplier acknowledges that the Client Data is the Confidential Information of the Client.
 The Client accepts that the Supplier may create and use aggregated, redacted, and/or anonymised forms of the Client’s Data and/or Confidential Information obtained whilst providing the Services to the Client, which does not disclose any of its Confidential Information to a third party.
+For the avoidance of doubt, System Data and Statistical Data (as defined in clause 1) are not Confidential Information of the Client and the Supplier’s rights in respect of such data are as set out in clause 10.3.

 11.7 No party shall make, or permit any person to make, any public announcement concerning this Agreement without the prior written consent of the other parties (such consent not to be unreasonably withheld or delayed), except as required by law, any governmental or regulatory authority (including, without limitation, any relevant securities exchange), any court or other authority of competent jurisdiction.